aminamiah1/AssessmentTracker/README.md

     - This Database is then downloaded to the GitLab runner and saved as an artifact (30 days by default)
   - The image's tag in the registry is updated to `:stable`, maintaining the initial commit-specific tag
 - The deployment command is sent to OpenShift when the preparation stage is finished
-  - This will pull the `:stable` tag from the container registry and spin up a container to expose on the [staging URL](https://assessment-tracker-prod-assessment-tracker.apps.openshift.cs.cf.ac.uk/)
+  - This will pull the `:stable` tag from the container registry and spin up a container to expose on the [production URL](https://assessment-tracker-prod-assessment-tracker.apps.openshift.cs.cf.ac.uk/)

 ## Important links